jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

 * :ref:`keyword arguments<test_type_error_w_keyword_arguments>`
 * :ref:`positional and keyword arguments<test_type_error_w_args_and_kwargs>`

-My problem with the tests is that they all show the correct way to call the :ref:`functions<what is a function?>` I made in the file_.
+My problem with the tests is that they all show the correct way to :ref:`call the functions<how to call a function with input>` I made in the file_.
 If someone reads the file_ or runs it, there is no way for them to know how any of the :ref:`calls<how to call a function with input>` are related to :ref:`TypeError<what causes TypeError?>` unless they go through the process with me, :ref:`there has to be a better way<TypeError with assertRaises>`.

 ----